stemformulas/stemformulas.github.io/content/about/_index.md

 ## Contributing
 If you want to add a formula to this site, there are two ways you can do so.

-1. Submit a suggestion for a formula on our [Google Form](https://forms.gle/EWjwFmiEQrrjsZEF9) (can also be filled out on our [suggest](/suggest) page).
-This form is also used for general feedback, e.g. if one of our pages has a mistake.
+1. Submit a formula on our [suggest](/suggest) page).
+This has been revamped to have a preview for ease of use.

-2. Create a pull request on the
+2. Create a pull request directly on the
 [GitHub repo](https://github.com/stemformulas/stemformulas.github.io).
+This is of course easier for us to merge, but requires more effort from you.
-More detailed instructions can be found in the [README](https://github.com/stemformulas/stemformulas.github.io#adding-a-formula-by-submitting-a-pull-request).
+More detailed contribution instructions can be found in the [README](https://github.com/stemformulas/stemformulas.github.io?tab=readme-ov-file#adding-a-formula).